-In this article we will learn in deep, regarding SOA(Service Oriented Architecture) and Microservices.
+In this article, we will learn in deep, regarding SOA(Service Oriented Architecture) and Microservices.

 What is SOA ?

-A service-oriented architecture (SOA) is a method of developing software that focuses reusability while also ensuring that non-functional needs (such as security, scalability, and performance) are addressed.
+A service-oriented architecture (SOA) is a method of developing software that focuses on reusability while also ensuring that non-functional needs (such as security, scalability, and performance) are addressed.
 It includes a group of services that are modular in nature and "communicate" with one another to support applications.
 The communication can involve either simple data passing or two or more services coordinating some activity.
 Some means of connecting services to each other is needed which is typically ESB(Enterprise Service Bus).